BunNybuger/EarMuff_detector/README.md

 ![EarMuff Detected](Sample_detection.jpg?raw=true "earMuff Detected")
 ![EarMuff NOTDetected](Sample_detection2.jpg?raw=true "earMuff NOTDetected")

 # EarMuff_detector

 https://user-images.githubusercontent.com/69402254/182837301-fd583c36-9243-4482-a484-59a2a5fbbd10.mp4

-Welcome to our earmuff detector!
-Here, we've put together a solution that uses CCTV video streams to detect whether or not a person in the video is wearing earmuffs.
+This repo is an earmuff detector.
+It can get video stream from CCTV in workplaces and detect if the person in the video is using an earmuff or not.
     <p align="center">
     [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BunNybuger/EarMuff_detector/blob/master/EarMuff_Detector_using_few_shot_learning_Colab_version.ipynb)
     </p>
-We've used YoloV5 models to detect the person in the video and then their head, which is then sent to our PrototypicalNetwork for further analysis.
-We've trained our network with a small number of images (8 to be exact), and the results are promising.
-We've also included a sample video for you to check out.
+First, a trained YoloV5 model detects the person in the video; then, another YoloV5 model detects the person's head.
+The detected box of a head is sent to a PrototypicalNetwork, which was NOT TRAINED to detect earmuff previously and it only has seen 8 pictures of a person with and without muff.
+With only 8 pictures the accuracy is really good, as you can see in the sample video above.
+However, it should be noted that those 8 pictuers are taken from the same test video, and this have increased the accuracy.

-Due to the lack of a dedicated earmuff dataset, we employed a technique called Few Shot Learning (FSL) and used the efficientnet_b2 network architecture pre-trained on the ImageNet dataset as a feature extractor.
+I took the Few Shot Learning(FSL) method because we don't have a dataset for this project, yet!
+I used efficientnet_b2 network architecture pre-trained on the ImageNet dataset as a feature extractor.
+In a later work, after a proper dataset is ready for this purpose, another method will be tested and reported here.

-We acknowledge that there is still room for improvement, and in future, we will be working on expanding our dataset and testing other methods to improve the accuracy.
-We'll keep this repository updated with our progress.
-And a big thanks to @ebennequin for his contribution in Few-Shot Learning.

-Please take a look at our work and let us know what you think!
+[Here is the FSL repository](https://github.com/sicara/easy-few-shot-learning) from GitHub that I used.
+Thanks to @ebennequin, there is a good explanation of few-shot learning in the repository as well.